Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Appendix

 In this appendix, we report results on correlation between half life values and locality of a concept as well as four complementary metrics that characterize how prototype activations of ProtoT and LLaMA attention heads value norms evolve across depth.
 Each metric captures a different aspect of how the routing distribution changes from early to deeper layers.
 Let $a_{l,p}(x)$ denote the activation of prototype $p \in \{1,\dots,P\}$ at layer $l \in \{1,\dots,L\}$ for input $x$, and let $\mathbf{a}_l(x) = (|a_{l,1}(x)|,\dots,|a_{l,P}(x)|)$ denote the vector of absolute activations.

 \paragraph{Correlation Between Half-Life and Locality}

 To assess whether prototype half-life reflects concept locality, we require an operational proxy for locality.
 Empirically, low-level lexical prototypes (e.g., punctuation, stopwords) exhibit highly repetitive sets of most-activating-tokens, whereas more abstract prototypes show greater token diversity.
 This aligns with the intuition that local prototypes focus on neighboring tokens and as a result, activate more strongly based on token identity, while longer half-life prototypes aggregate information over wider contexts.
-Motivated by this observation, we use the \emph{token repetition score} as a proxy for locality.
+Motivated by this observation, we use\emph{token repetition score} as a proxy for locality. we use \emph{token repetition score} as a proxy for locality.
+We define the repetition score as the proportion of non-unique tokens:

+where $|T|$ is the total number of tokens among the most-activating examples and $|U|$ is the number of unique token types.
+Higher scores indicate more repetitive (local) patterns.

 We quantify the relationship between half-life and repetition using two standard statistical tools: (i) a Spearman rank correlation between half-life and repetition scores, and (ii) quantile-based group comparisons in which prototypes are divided into half-life quartiles.
 For the latter, we compare mean repetition scores across quartiles and compute the effect size (Cohen’s $d$) between the lowest and highest half-life groups.